joelkuiper/Llamora/README.md

 Open [http://localhost:5000](http://localhost:5000).
 On first run, register an account — the database is created automatically.

 The first time search is used, a small sentence embedding model (~130 MB) is downloaded and cached locally.

 ---

-## Conceptual Notes

-Llamora is organised around time, not conversation.
-The primary navigation is a calendar.
-You write entries inside a daily page.

-Many AI interfaces are organised around an ongoing back-and-forth.
-In Llamora, entries are anchored to a date.
-You add text to a day.
-The model may respond, but those responses sit inside the same page.
-The day contains the exchange rather than the exchange defining the structure.

-The model is part of that daily flow.
-It opens each day, can respond to entries, and suggests traces that describe the exchange.
-Those suggestions are optional.
-When kept, they become part of the archive rather than temporary output.
-Over time, both your writing and the model’s contributions accumulate in the same log.

-Traces are lightweight labels proposed by the model to make later return easier.
-When added, they allow you to see where something recurs, what it tends to appear alongside, and which entries it touches.
-The aim is not interpretation, but legibility.

-A diary is a personal, private artifact with strong security expectations.
-You do not expect it to send data elsewhere, depend on a remote service, or expose its contents by default.
-Llamora follows those constraints.
-The model runs on your machine, and the archive remains there.

-The system does not attempt to evaluate you.
-The model can respond and suggest traces, but it does not score entries, infer traits, or generate behavioural profiles.
-Nothing is surfaced as an assessment.
-The record is yours to interpret.

----